US Geological Survey / National Park Service - Water Quality Partnership

 Planning and Selection of Project Proposals

-Each year project proposals for the NPS/USGS Partnership Program
+Each year project proposals for the Water Quality Partnership

-are collaboratively developed with local Park staff and USGS Water Science Centers.
+are collaboratively developed with local park staff and USGS Science Centers.

-The proposals are evaluated and selections are made annually by
+The proposals are evaluated, prioritized and selections are made annually by

-an inter-agency panel lead by the NPS and USGS coordinators and other NPS
+an inter-agency panel led by the USGS and NPS coordinators and other USGS and

-and USGS representatives.
-Each proposal is given a numerical score based
+NPS representatives.
+Each proposal is given a numerical score based on multiple

-Projects typically range from 1 to 3 years in duration and fall into one of four categories:
+Projects typically range from 1 to 3 years in duration and fall into one of three categories:

 One-year efforts for purposes of installation of instrumentation, training and quality assurance, scoping or limited synoptic water quality studies, or providing technical representation to the NPS requiring water quality expertise.